 6.2 (i) You have the right to ask us to confirm whether we hold your personal information and if so, to ask

 - what kinds of data we hold about you (and how long we keep this information)

 - where we got if from (if we did not get it from you)

-(ii) get a copy of your information (making a Subject Access Request).
+(ii) You have the right to ask for a copy of the personal information we (making a Subject Access Request).

 6.7 Requests for information or about these rights should be made in writing and sent to email@example.com.
 Responses about your rights will be provided within one month of receipt of the request and where information is provided this is usually supplied free of charge.

 7.3 To find out more about cookies, including how to control and delete them, please visit www.allaboutcookies.org. isabling cookies may prevent you from using certain websites.
 You can find out more about this at www.allaboutcookies.org/manage-cookies.

 8. Links to Other Websites

 8.1 Our website contains links to other websites.
 We are not, however, responsible for the content or reliability of the linked websites and do not necessarily endorse any views expressed within them.
 We cannot guarantee that these links will work all of the time and we have no control over the availability of linked pages.